Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

-The duration and thereby the charge and energy-spread of the injected beam can be controlled by tuning $\beta_f$ and shaping the current profile of the drive beams.
-Figure \ref{fig:ez_evol}(c) and (d) shows results for $\beta_f=1.005$ and $\beta_f=1.01$ while $\sigma_R,~z_c,~f_R$ and $\Lambda$ were kept the same as in (a).
+The duration and thereby the charge and energy spread of the injected beam can be controlled by tuning $\beta_f$ and shaping the current profile of the drive beams.
+Figures \ref{fig:ez_evol}(c) and \ref{fig:ez_evol}(d) show results for $\beta_f=1.005$ and $\beta_f=1.01$ while $\sigma_R,~z_c,~f_R$, and $\Lambda$ were kept the same as in Fig. \ref{fig:ez_evol}(a).
 To control $\beta_f$ we changed the linear chirp coefficient $h$.
 As $\beta_f$ is increased, the injection duration (spacing between the black dashed lines) shortens, which leads to a different ``optimal'' energy of the accelerated bunches (this will be discussed later).
-Figure \ref{fig:ez_evol}(e)-(f) show the injection processes using forward-tilted and backward-tilted asymmetric Gaussian current profiles $I(\xi)=(1/2) I_A \Lambda\{\Theta(\xi-\xi_R)\exp[-(\xi-\xi_R)^2/(2\sigma_{z1}^2)]+\Theta(\xi_R-\xi)\exp[-(\xi-\xi_R)^2/(2\sigma_{z2}^2)]\}$ where $\Theta(x)$ is the Heaviside step function.
+Figure \ref{fig:ez_evol}(e)--\ref{fig:ez_evol}(f) show the injection processes using forward-tilted and backward-tilted asymmetric Gaussian current profiles $I(\xi)=(1/2) I_A \Lambda\{\Theta(\xi-\xi_R)\exp[-(\xi-\xi_R)^2/(2\sigma_{z1}^2)]+\Theta(\xi_R-\xi)\exp[-(\xi-\xi_R)^2/(2\sigma_{z2}^2)]\}$ where $\Theta(x)$ is the Heaviside step function and $I_A=17$ kA is the Alfv\'en current.
 For the forward-tilted case, the current at the back of the beam which is initially focused is relatively low so that the bubble expansion is delayed, and the injection occurs later as expected.